alexander-rykov/user-storage-project/README.md

     Console.WriteLine("Add() method is called.");
 }
 ```
-  Add logging to Remove and Search methods as well.
+  Add logging to Remove and Search methods too.

 - [ ] Run StyleCop to make sure the code you have added fits defined code standards.
 Fix all code issues StyleCop identified.
 Commit.